hpe-storage/scod/docs/csi_driver/partners/redhat_openshift/index.md

 ## Optional NetworkPolicies

-If a `NetworkPolicy` is required for security reasons, HPE provide a boiler plate to get started.
+If a `NetworkPolicy` is required for security reasons, HPE provides a boiler plate to get started.

 - Download the [hpe-csi-driver-network-policy.yaml]({{ config.site_url}}csi_driver/partners/redhat_openshift/examples/network-policy/hpe-csi-driver-network-policy.yaml) manifest